If you’ve ever suffered from sciatic pain or known someone who has, then you may understand how truly debilitating this condition can be.

 How is sciatica treated?

-The simple answer is to remove the factors which cause the irritation of the sciatic nerve if possible.
+The simple answer is to remove the factors that cause sciatic nerve irritation if possible.

 Recommended non-surgical, natural options may include: